mohamed-ben-nacef/react-native-photo-editor/README.md

 # React Native Photo Editor (RNPE)

+🎃 This repository is for Android build with kotlin 1.6.0

 🌄 Image editor using native modules for iOS and Android.
 Inherit from 2 available libraries, [ZLImageEditor](https://github.com/longitachi/ZLImageEditor) (iOS) and [PhotoEditor](https://github.com/burhanrashid52/PhotoEditor) (Android)

 <p align="center">